 Research & Writing

-NOTE: PDFs of selected articles are included at the bottom of this hyperlinked page.
-If you have trouble accessing my work, please email me.
+NOTE: Full PDFs of selected articles are on my research gate.
+If you have trouble accessing my work, please email me at pnwakanm@uci.edu

 Published